tlien/ReshapeBackend/README.md

 > `reshapebackend_rabbitmq_1` | `localhost:5100`

 ### Developing
 VS Code is recommend for developing.
-Instead of opening the src folder in VS Code directly, it is recommended to use the included _Workspace_-file as it sets up the workspace along with some useful _tasks_ and recommended _extensions_.
+Instead of opening the src folder in VS Code directly, it is recommended to use the included _.code-workspace_-file as it sets up the workspace along with some useful _tasks_ and recommended _extensions_.
-To see the available development tasks, have a look at the _tasks_ section of the [ReshapeBackend.code-workspace](ReshapeBackend.code-workspace)-file
+To see the available development tasks, have a look at the _tasks_ section of the file [ReshapeBackend.code-workspace](ReshapeBackend.code-workspace)